 Introduction

 When students and adults alike encounter the question 8 times what equals 64, it often appears as a straightforward arithmetic prompt.
 Yet beneath its simple surface lies a foundational mathematical concept that bridges early number sense with advanced algebraic reasoning.
-Still, at its core, this question asks you to identify the missing factor that, when multiplied by eight, produces sixty-four.
+On the flip side, at its core, this question asks you to identify the missing factor that, when multiplied by eight, produces sixty-four.
 The answer is eight, but the real educational value extends far beyond memorizing a single multiplication fact.
 Understanding how to approach and solve this type of problem builds the cognitive framework necessary for tackling equations, interpreting word problems, and developing numerical fluency.

 Detailed Explanation